castorini/castor/kim_cnn/README.md

 ## Dataset

-We experiment the model on the following three datasets.
+We experiment the model on the following datasets.

 - SST-1: Keep the original splits and train with phrase level dataset and test on sentence level dataset.